phax/peppol-shared-ui/README.md

 # News and Noteworthy

+v0.9.4 - 2025-11-07
+* Allowing a more fine grained rate limit configuration

 v0.9.3 - 2025-11-04
 * Removed the `https` requirement for Peppol SMP URLs in production
 * Removed the possibility to query with CNAME